Lake Las Vegas Guide

 Lake Las Vegas Village

-The social center of Lake Las Vegas is the Village, which is part of the Aston MonteLago Village Resort.
-This quaint, pedestrian-friendly area was designed to replicate an old Italian village and features charming fountains, eight boutique shops, various eateries, a grassy park and beautiful views of the lake.
+The social center of Lake Las Vegas is the Village.
+This quaint, pedestrian-friendly area was designed to replicate an old Italian village and features charming fountains, various boutique shops, various eateries, a grassy park and beautiful views of the lake.
 This area is popular for wine walks, beer festivals and concerts throughout warmer months.
 During much of the year, the Village hosts jazz performances on weekend evenings.
 In winter, the floating stage area is converted into an ice skating rink.

 Lodging & Dining

-In addition to the Aston MonteLago Village Resort, Lake Las Vegas is home to two other luxury hotels: Hilton Lake Las Vegas Resort & Spa and Westin Las Vegas.
+The Lake Las Vegas community is home to two luxury hotels: Hilton Lake Las Vegas Resort & Spa and Westin Las Vegas.
 While these hotels do not have casinos, they are within walking distance from the village.
 Both the Hilton and Westin offer guests the ability to play the private South Shore Golf Club, which was designed by legendary golfer Jack Nicklaus.
+Additionally, the Reflection Bay Golf Club, also designed by Jack Nicklaus, is located on the north side of the lake.

 The Hilton Resort features three dining options, a pool area and a lakefront beach; however, this property is most known for the relaxing Revella Spa.
 The Westin, which is the only hotel located on the north end of the lake, also features a spa as well as three restaurants, including the high-end Asian-themed Marssa.
-The MonteLago features eight restaurants/quick-bite options in the Village.
+The Village offers a variety of dining options, including a neighborhood grocery store and Deli.

 For those who want an even more secluded environment, Lake Las Vegas Vacation Villas are also available.
 These vacation homes allow guests to experience how Lake Las Vegas residents live and feature full kitchens, beautiful views and spacious rooms.